G1llam/picoCTF-Scavenger-Hunt/Scavenger Hunt.md

 # I love making websites on my Mac, I can Store a lot of information there.
 ```
 Good, this managed to get us part 4 of the flag. <br>
 Now this part made me a little stuck for a couple minutes.
-Since we looked what manages apache server configurations before, lets trying seeing what manages them for MAC, also the capitalized `Store` caught my eye, so i started researching and game across this: [`.DS_Store` file](https://en.wikipedia.org/wiki/.DS_Store), which stores configurations for how things look. <br>
+Since we looked what manages apache server configurations before, lets trying seeing what manages them for MAC, also the capitalized `Store` caught my eye since nothing else was capitalized, so i started researching and came across this: [`.DS_Store`](https://en.wikipedia.org/wiki/.DS_Store), which stores configurations for how things look on MAC. <br>
 Lets try changing `.htaccess` to `.DS_Store`, which displayed the following:

 ```text